sargeschultz11/M365-Apps-Deployment-Toolkit/README.md

-# Microsoft 365 Apps Deployment Package for Intune
+# Microsoft 365 Apps Deployment Toolkit

 ## Overview

-This package provides an automated solution for deploying Microsoft 365 Apps, Visio, and Project via Microsoft Intune as Win32 applications.
+This toolkit provides an automated solution for deploying Microsoft 365 Apps, Visio, and Project in managed environments.
 It combines the power of the Office Deployment Tool (ODT) with PowerShell scripting to provide a reliable, consistent installation experience across multiple Microsoft products.

+Whether you're an MSP managing multiple clients, an IT professional in an enterprise environment, or deploying via Microsoft Intune, this toolkit simplifies the deployment process and handles common challenges like removing pre-installed consumer Office versions.

 ## Features

 - Automatically downloads the latest Office Deployment Tool
 - Includes ready-to-use XML configurations for Microsoft 365 Apps, Visio, and Project
+- **Consumer Office Removal**: Automatically detects and removes pre-installed consumer versions of Office
 - Comprehensive detection of all Microsoft 365 product IDs across multiple languages
 - Provides detailed logging for troubleshooting
 - Handles the entire installation process including cleanup